Revabindra/CHATAPP-PROJECT/README.md

-##nChatty is a real-time chat web application built using the MERN stack with Socket.IO that enables users to communicate instantly with online status tracking, secure authentication and profile customization.
+## Chatty is a real-time chat web application built using the MERN stack with Socket.IO that enables users to communicate instantly with online status tracking, secure authentication and profile customization.

 Features